 Step 16: The diamond-shaped porthole

 Step 17: Finally– the real work!
-The playhouse floor/deck.
+The pallet playhouse floor/deck.

-I leveled the whole thing by adding and removing bricks.
+I levelled the whole thing by adding and removing bricks.
 You’ll want to do that under the 4×4’s.
-When it was close, I laid across the pallet 2×4’s using the center 4×4 as a stringer.
+When it was close, I laid across the pallet 2×4’s using the centre 4×4 as a stringer.
 This worked very well as I did not need to cut any of the 2×4’s– I simply laid them side to side.

 Notice the funky pallet 2×4’s in the picture– they have small, half-oval sections missing.
 This is where you would slide in the pallet jack.